jAsOnN07/Led-Control-with-Hand-Gesture-using-Pyhton/README.md

 After downloading firmata follow the steps shown and upload the code onto your arduino Board
 ![image](https://github.com/jAsOnN07/Led-Control-with-Hand-Gesture-using-Pyhton/assets/90206616/f60ae74e-e26f-4e5a-b973-b832017f38a3)

-Now open any coding ide and Clone this repository.
+Now open any coding ide and Clone the repository using the following command.

 **git clone https://github.com/jAsOnN07/Led-Control-with-Hand-Gesture-using-Pyhton.git**

-Now we need to install 4 Python packages you can download them using this command
+Now we need to install 4 Python packages you can download them using the following  command

 **pip install opencv-python pyFirmata cvzone mediapipe**